corellium/terraform-provider-corellium/README.md

 - Examples can be found in the [examples](examples/) directory.
 - Documentation can be found in the [docs](docs/) directory.
 At the same directory, you can find `demo.tf` file which contains all a small usage example.

+_**Please note:** If you believe you have found a security issue in the Terraform Corellium Provider, please responsibly disclose it by contacting us at terraform-provider-corellium@security.email.ai.moda._

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) 0.13.x or higher